Why We Bought a Used Motorhome

 It's important to remember that while you save money, buying used means that you are also buying the rig's "baggage."
 Melvin will need work even after we're seemingly finished working on him.
 He's 16, so he gets a break, but I really can't think of a better way to learn how to take care of our rig and learn new skills that we can use down the road.

-Benefits to Buying Used
+Benefits to Buying a Used Motorhome

 Gaining Financial Peace

 Everyone has different motivations for living on the road full time, but saving money and paying off debt is one of our top priorities.

 Jeremy served in the Air Force, so his education was paid for via the GI Bill.
 While we are extremely grateful we only have one education to pay for, we still have mine to pay off.